Discover Your Next Ski Bucket List Experiences Here!

 Stay in one of our lovely Courchevel chalets and ski from Courchevel through to Méribel, up to Val Thorens and down to Les Menuires before making a quick turn around to get all the way back to your cosy catered chalet.

-This is a thigh-straining, lung-busting challenge is to ride all four valleys in one day, just make sure you don’t miss that last lift home!
+This is a thigh-straining, a lung-busting challenge is to ride all four valleys in one day, just make sure you don’t miss that last lift home!

 Which of these challenges will you be crossing off your bucket list next season?

 Search below and discover your next ski holiday with Powder White below!